softwaresaved/automated_testing/README.md

               "Could not find freqs_events2013.dat")
 ```

-By checking that output files exists, we can handle situations where code we are testing returns an exit status of 0 even if problems arise.
+By checking that output files exists, we can handle situations where code we are testing returns an exit status of zero even if problems arise.

 This is about the simplest test we can run on our code - if we give it a valid input file does it produce an output file.
 The test is simple as we have not checked the contents of the output file, not yet.